 Talkdesk’s web-based client deploys in minutes to agents and supervisors.
 There’s no waiting to build out a VPN infrastructure.
 They just fire up their web browser and they’re taking calls.
 Talkdesk’s intuitive agent UX paired with online training from Talkdesk Academy means agents can ramp quickly.
 Once on Talkdesk, agents will be instantly more productive and able to deliver better customer experiences.

 Talkdesk offers several options to quickly remote-enable your contact center staff: With Talkdesk Now, we can move your contact center to the cloud and your agents to remote work in as few as 24 hours.
-Alternatively, if you prefer to retain your current ACD routing logic, Talkdesk Boost can coexist with your ACD and remote-enable your agents in two weeks.
-Both of these options will be faster and lower risk than a VPN build-out.
+This option will be faster and lower risk than a VPN build-out.

 One of the most critical changes with enabling a work-at-home call center staff is team management.
 Supervisors who are normally accustomed to face-to-face management will now have a whole new set of challenges.
 For example, to monitor calls, they will no longer be able to sit next to the agent and “jack-in” to their desk phone.
 How will contact center reporting work with a home VPN?
 Will supervisors be able to report in real-time?
 How will they be able to monitor calls?